Fuganto Widjaja

 Fuganto Widjaja (born 1980/1981) is an Indonesian billionaire businessman.

 Fuganto Widjaja is the grandson of Eka Tjipta Widjaja, the founder of the Sinar Mas Group, an Indonesian palm oil and property conglomerate started before the Second World War.
-In April 2015, he revealed a surprise takeover bid for Asia Resource Minerals, the coal mining company founded by Nathaniel Philip Rothschild.
+In April 2015, he revealed a surprise takeover bid for Asia Resource Minerals, the coal mining company founded by Nathaniel Rothschild.

-Early life
+Early life and education

-Fuganto Widjaja was educated at High School in Singapore, before earning a bachelor's degree in Computer Science & Economics from Cornell University in 2003, and an M Phil in Finance from the Cambridge Judge Business School in 2004.
+Widjaja attended high school in Singapore, before earning a bachelor's degree in Computer Science & Economics from Cornell University in 2003, and a master's degree in finance from the Cambridge Judge Business School in 2004.

 Career

-Fuganto Widjaja is Director at Sinar Mas Multihara TBK.
-He is also the Group Chief Executive Officer & Executive Director at Golden Energy & Resources Ltd.

-Golden Energy & Resources is a subsidiary of the Sinar Mas Group.

-Sinar Mas Group is a brand of companies which is active in six business pillars—Pulp & Paper, Agri-business & Food, Financial Services, Developer & Real Estate, Communications & Technology and in Energy & Infrastructure.

-Golden Energy and Resources Limited is a Singapore listed leading energy and resources company in the Asia Pacific region.